Customer segmentation strategy is responsible for some serious increases in sales.

 Some of your subscribers will open and click through on every single message, and others won’t open anything for three months at a time.

 So while open and click-through rates give you generic data about how well the messages you send to a particular email list are performing, the really good stuff comes when you look not at the list as a whole… but at the individual subscribers and what their patterns are.

 So if you’ve got an email list you send a message to every single time you publish a new video on YouTube, you can take the people who open the emails and watch every video and try to sell one of your introductory price-point products to them.
 (As long as it’s relevant, of course.)

 And you can send an email out to those on that list who don’t seem to care much about your videos a reactivation offer, or an incentive to start opening your emails and clicking through.

-Within MailChimp, for example, you can segment within an existing email list based on how engaged your subscribers are with your campaigns.
+Within MailChimp, for example, you can implement email list segmentation within an existing email list based on how engaged your subscribers are with your campaigns.

 HubSpot takes a similar approach with their webinars: if someone stays engaged and listens to the full webinar, they send them tailored emails with middle-of-the-funnel offers, whereas for subscribers who stopped listening after 10 minutes will be targeted with a top-of-the-funnel offer.